Nikhil-Titus-Bose/dp-projects-nikhil-titus/README.md

 * Nifi flow to pull data from Kafka and validate the messages using the validation SDK.
 Nifi flow was created without installing any dependencies on the cluster.
 * CASTLE-15740: Deployed an elastic search and Kibana cluster using the service brokers available in Galapagos.
 Also created the nifi flow and introduced a naming convetion for indices which fixed the issue of messages getting rejected in previous nifi flows.
-* CASTLE-13334: Validated UDC messages with the SDK created.
+* CASTLE-13334: Validated UDC messages with the SDK created and triggered and tested some events manually.

 ## Work log